Meet Our Providers

-- Uterosacral ligament suspension or sacrospinous fixation – attaches the vagina to ligaments or other structures higher in the pelvis to treat organ prolapse.
+- Uterosacral ligament suspension or sacrospinous fixation – attaches the vagina to ligaments or other structures higher in the pelvis to treat prolapsed uterus or other organs.

 If it’s right for your situation, a surgeon may perform your procedure with a minimally invasive technique that reduces pain and recovery time.
 Your doctor also might use robotic technology that can move surgical tools more precisely, steadily and fully than human hands.